AlexHowansky/ccron/README.md

     ccron list

-This list command can also take optional arguments to filter for a specfic host.
+The list command can also take optional arguments to filter for a specfic host.

     ccron list <host>

 To export a local crontab back to its remote host (so that it starts running), use the `push` command.
 If you have the autopush option enabled in your configuration file, a push will automatically be performed after an edit.
+The autopush behavior is more inline with how `crontab -e` works, but is disabled by default for safety.

     ccron push <user> <host>